shreraje/Work-Day-Scheduler/README.md

 * [Contacts](#contacts)

 ## User Story
-AS an employee with a busy schedule, I would like to add important events to a daily planner so that I can manage my time effectively.
+As an employee with a busy schedule, I would like to add important events to a daily planner so that I can manage my time effectively.

 ## Technologies
-- JavaScript, JQuery, HTML & CSS
+- JavaScript, JQuery, HTML, CSS & Moment.js library(for date & time).

 ## Screenshots
 Deployed App Screenshots: